Marco57589/Asteroiz-Maturita-2020-/README.md

 # Asteroiz-Maturita-2020

-Progetto realizzato per l'esame di Maturità A.S.
-2016/2020
+Project realized for the Final high school exam y 2016/2020

-Gioco per telefono giocabile anche in realtà virtuale (Cardboard etc) con supporto ai controller.
+Android VR game for Cardboard with bluetooth controller support.
-Realizzato con Unity 2018.4.12f1.
+Build with Unity 2018.4.12f1.

 ---

-In questa repo troverete gli script presenti nel gioco ma NON:
+In this repo you will find the scripts but NOT:
-- Il progetto di unity.
+- Unity source project.
-- I Suoni, gli asset e modelli.
+- Sounds, Assets and models.

 ---